Written by J. David Smith Published on 19 August 2020

 created the Historic Canadian Highlander discord, and advertised it on

 Petitioners and Rats were both on the initial points list, effectively

 banning those decks for much the same reason that I had previously.
-The first

 tournament ran that weekend, a round-robin with 6 participants that was won by

 Within two weeks, a pool of regulars was already forming.

 likely recognize some of them, like Roseface and GoblinMatron, from *Gladiator*

 discord.
 Wheeler joined fairly early on, but wasn't an active participant in the